Is Deferred Compensation Holding You Captive?

 3 options for advisors who are feeling the ever-tightening squeeze of their firms’ “golden handcuffs”

-There’s a battle for control taking place between big brokerage firms and the advisors who work for them—a battle that advisors are losing more of as each year goes by.
-Deferred compensation often serves as the firms’ ammunition – a way to control behavior and keep advisors in their seats – in an attempt to stave off attrition.
+There’s a battle for control taking place between big brokerage firms and the advisors who work for them—a battle that advisors are increasingly losing as each year goes by.
+Deferred compensation (or restricted stock) often serves as the firms’ ammunition – a way to control behavior and keep advisors in their seats – in an attempt to stave off attrition.
 The firms count on an advisor’s reluctance to make a move and leave money on the table.
-And with retention deals falling off and free agency status growing closer, it’s no surprise that wirehouse advisors have found more of their income being deferred—whether it be a percentage of their payout or for bonuses earned.
+And given retention deals have expired and so many are now free agents, it’s no surprise that wirehouse advisors have found more of their income being deferred—whether it be a percentage of their payout or for bonuses earned.

 If money is the only benchmark for an advisor evaluating whether to stay or go, then deferred compensation can be a pretty powerful deterrent—especially if you’ve spent your entire career at the same firm.
 But for those advisors for whom the pain of staying has become greater than the pain of leaving, the “golden handcuffs” may not be enough to keep them in their seats.